Zane Farnum

 About Zane Farnum

-I am studying how stress can impact our brain to cause symptoms of a subset of Dementia called Alzheimer’s Disease.
-To do this, I not only study neurons (which are brain cells that communicate with each other to control our memory and how we move), but I study nose cells called ‘olfactory neuroepithelium’!
-These nose cells connect to the brain to transmit out sense of smell and are involved in Alzheimer’s Disease.
+I am studying how stress can impact our brain, causing symptoms of a subset of Dementia called Alzheimer’s Disease.
+To do this, I not only study neurons (which are brain cells that communicate with each other to control our memory and how we move), but I also study nose cells called ‘olfactory neuroepithelium’!
+These nose cells connect to the brain to transmit our sense of smell and are involved in Alzheimer’s disease.
 I grow these tiny nose cells in plastic dishes and then stress them out in different ways.
 I measure what the nose cells do when they get stressed, which helps tell me what they might be doing in a person who is sick.